csulbying/angular-book/ch03/ch03-add-new-component.md

 }
 ```

 In this component class file, you first import classes/interfaces used by the current component.
 Then use `@Component({...})` to define meta-data for the component.
 The `templateUrl` and `styleUrls` are obvious: they point to the HTML template file and the style files.
 The `selector: 'app-heroes'` meta-data defines the HTML tag name used by other components to include this component in their views.
-To use it in the root component, edit `App.component.html` to have the following content:
+To use it in the shell component, edit `App.component.html` to have the following content:

 ```html
 <h1>{{title}}</h1>